-What To Do When Problems Arise
+What To Do When Issues Arise

 - Check your own lot grading, and see our Asked Questions for answers to your questions about common drainage disputes.

-Subsequently, you should also be aware that EPCOR provides a complimentary Flood Prevention Home Check-up service that focuses on flood control and maintenance strategies to protect your home.
-Call 780-944-7777 or e-mail firstname.lastname@example.org to book a visit by a Flood Prevention Advisor.
-However, note that Flood Prevention Advisor only provides information on improving your own grading.
-For Investigations and Enforcement of the Drainage Bylaw you must contact the City of Edmonton at 311.
+Subsequently, you should also be aware that EPCOR provides a complimentary Flood Prevention Home Check-up service that helps homeowners identify and resolve drainage deficits on their property to minimize the risk of flood damage to their homes.
+Call 780-944-7777 or e-mail firstname.lastname@example.org to determine program eligibility and to schedule your appointment by a Flood Prevention Advisor.
+However, note that Flood Prevention Advisors will not provide Lot Grading Information and will not respond to urgent requests.